 Federal Supplemental Educational Opportunity Grant (FSEOG): Federal grants which are intended to assist students with exceptional financial need.
-Priority is given to Pell Grant recipients.
+Priority is given to Pell Grant recipients, subject to availability of funding.

 STUDENT EMPLOYMENT

 Federal Work-Study (FWS): Federal on-campus work program for eligible students.
 An average work load is 7-8 hours per week.
 Students are paid on a monthly basis.
 Opportunities for work in areas of community service are also available under this program.